tulsa1990/Ubuntu-Partition-Recovery/README.md

 ![Image](https://d.pr/FREE/cBiSkD+)

 The information dialog box will display the first sector and the last sector.
 These are the magic numbers we will need to recover the deleted partition.
-Record the first and sector numbers using a text editor like gedit.
+Record the first and last sector numbers using a text editor like gedit.

 ![Image](https://d.pr/FREE/nDDINK+)